janetschel/advent-of-go-2020/README.md

 ├── calendar/
 │   ├── day-01/
 │   │   ├── day01.go
-│   │   └── puzzle-input.txt  // <-- this is created by fetch utils
+│   │   └── puzzle-input.in  // <-- this is created by fetch utils
 │   └── ...
 ├── utils/
 │   ├── file.go